 Notebooks provides an optional row of extra keys attached to the built in keyboard, which makes it easy to enter characters that are otherwise difficult to reach.
 You can customize those characters and define multiple sets of characters; to switch between these sets, a simple swipe gesture is enough.

 To set up or change the keyboard keys, open Notebooks’ Settings > Write & Edit > Select Keys.

 Tap Add a new Set to add a new set of keys and select one of the provided templates.
 These templates are suggestions that you can use as a starting point for further personalization.
 To change a set’s keys, follow these steps:

 - From the list of installed sets, select the one you want to edit.
 The column of keys changes to reflect the selected set.

-- Tap a key and enter the character it should represent.
-You are not limited to a single character, you could actually add a whole phrase (although it will be truncated on the key.
+- To change the character or string associated with a key, tap the key and edit the character.
+You are not limited to a single character, you ca add a whole phrase (although it may be truncated when shown on the key).

 There are several special characters that you can use: